wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.1.20130228 =
+* Fixing an issue with the O-Town Lens JavaScript file
+* Lenses can now have no variations and the variation dropdown is correctly hidden

 = 2.1.20130219 =
 * Updating the version of plupload in anticipation of jQuery 1.9
 * Removing all calls to jQuery.browser or $.browser in anticipation of jQuery 1.9